 You must notify the Tax office of any changes in your circumstance within 4 weeks.
 You can do this online on the Dutch Tax Office website, under Mijn toeslagen.
 You will need a DigiD for this.
 This section is only available in Dutch.
 If you need help, you can call the Tax Information Line.

-The deadline for childcare benefit is 1 September in the year after you want to receive benefit.
-For example, you can apply for the childcare allowance for 2018 until 1 September 2019.
+The deadline for childcare allowance is 1st September in the year after you want to receive allowance.
+For example, you can apply for the childcare allowance for 2022 until 1st September 2023.

 If you file your income tax return in the Netherlands and have been granted a postponement, you can apply for childcare allowance until the end of the postponement period.